CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 The agent then:

-- Combines forecasts into an ensemble prediction
+- Combines forecasts into an ensemble prediction.
-- Adjusts confidence based on volatility
+- Adjusts confidence based on volatility.

 ---